 “Wow, we all match!”
 I said

-with an excitement that waned as I thought about the implications of our matching decorations.
+My excitement waned as I thought about the implications of our matching decorations.
 It was cute they had copied me, but I suddenly realized that my phone looked like it had been decorated by a Korean third grader.
-Not only that, but I have become someone who gets excited about decorating her phone with emoticon stickers..
+Not only that, but I have become someone who gets excited about decorating her phone with emoji stickers..

 Korea, what have you done to me?